Home > KMC Blog index > Current article

 MY EXPERIENCES

 At social dancing after classes and parties, I have experienced dancing exploitation.
-For example, if I don't get my timing right to approach a woman to dance I will end up standing around the dance floors.
+For example, if I don't get my timing right to approach a woman to dance I will end up standing around the dance floors alone.
 This often leads to being rejected when asking a woman to dance.
 (This also occurs at parties and conventions)

 I have also faced exploitation when dancing with a partner.
 Usually, when this occurs, the person would deliberately attempt to interrupt my dancing.
 This is done by making a different dance the opposite of what I attempted to lead.
 This is very disruptive to my concentration, and it occurs when the partner is either bored or tries to set me up to demonise me and damage my dancing confidence.